evanpatsou/azure-commons/indicators.md

 ```

 ### Expected Output:
-`dataset1` and `dataset3` should display as described in the tables above.
+The tables displayed should match `dataset1` and `dataset3` as defined above.

 ---